tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_endpoints.md

 Path parameters aren't always set off with a unique color (for example, some precede it with a colon), but whatever the convention, make sure the path parameter is easily identifiable.

-## You can list the method beside the endpoint
+## You can list the method next to the endpoint

 It's common to list the method (GET, POST, and so on) next to the endpoint.
 The method defines the operation with the resource.
 Briefly, each method is as follows: